 - Winter Weather Preparedness Tips

 - Homestead Living

-What are some things that you have learned from recent natural disasters that you will make sure you do differently next time?
+What are some things that you have learned from recent storms on how to prepare for a blizzard (or other natural disaster) that you will make sure you do differently next time?